 How Much Are Amputation Compensation Claims Worth?

-There are up to two Heads of Loss when it comes to successful personal injury claims:
+There are up to two heads of loss when it comes to successful personal injury claims:

 - General damages, accounting for physical and mental pain and suffering.
 And also, if they are awarded;

 - Special damages can be claimed if injuries bring about financial losses.
+This can include medical treatment costs, such as the costs of being provided with a prosthetic limb, for example.

 AMPUTATION INJURY | COMPENSATION BRACKETS | NOTES |